Eric L. Einspruch

 One More Comment

 I encourage you to use the language you are learning out in the world whenever possible.
-I find it both gratifying and educational to have a conversation with native speaker (or with another language learner), whether it is someone I have just met or with someone I have known for a while.
+I find it both gratifying and educational to have a conversation with native speaker (or with another language learner), whether it is with someone I have just met or with someone I have known for a while.
 This sort of practice brings us ever closer to fulfilling a key purpose of language learning: communication and cross-cultural understanding.